Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

 - employ specialists/coaches to work along side staff, in sports such as hockey and rugby to enhance the education for children and to upskill the teachers;

-- buy into the Wyre and Fylde School Sports Partnership.
+- pay £2310 to buy into the Wyre and Fylde School Sports Partnership.
 This allows children to participate in a range of activities.
 Activities include multi-skills, boccia, speed stacking, hockey, modern pentathlon, rugby and gymnastics.
 The children have also had access to a Change 4 Life club which has taught them about the importance of keeping fit and healthy as well as healthy heads.
 This partnership allows KS1 children to take part in sport related after school clubs, as well as children that don't usually like to take part in sports clubs;

 - access training for staff, through the sports' partnership, Local Authority and sports' association course;

 - provide opportunities for pupils who are gifted and talented in sport, to develop their skills further, this year this has been provided for KS2 by Fleetwood Town Community Trust;

 - provide opportunities for pupils to participate in sports not previously on offer;